BradleyCulley/bradleyculley.github.io/_posts/2023-11-4-complete-nepali.md

 </p>

 <p>
-A remark from Dr. Michael James Hutt has stuck with me.
+A remark from Dr. Hutt, one of the coauthors, has stuck with me.
 It was something like this: "Nepali is a language of great intimacy and wit".
 </p>

 <p>